Yousif-FJ/makeSandwich/Documentation.md

     - The auth system is using Microsoft Identity library
     - The store users in-memory (although using a database is very easy but no time)
     - The authentication is using cookie authentication with session
-    - The auth can be tested in swagger as follow:
-        - Attempt to add sandwich -> error
-        - Login
-        - Attempt to add sandwich -> success

 #### Server B